Synthetic Controls with Imperfect Pre-Treatment Fit: Base Model

 \begin{assumption}[potential outcomes] \normalfont Potential outcomes when unit $j$ at time $t$ is treated ($y_{jt}^I$) and non-treated ($y_{jt}^N$) are given by

-where $\delta_t$ is an unknown common factor with constant factor loadings across units, $\lambda_t$ is a $(1 \times F)$ vector of common factors, $\mu_j$ is a $(F \times 1)$ vector of unknown factor loadings, and the error terms $\epsilon_{jt}$ are unobserved idiosyncratic shocks.\footnote{In principle, the term $\delta_t$ could be included in $\lambda_t$ as a common factor with constant factor loading across units.
-We include that separately because we want to consider $\lambda_t$ as a vector of common factors that do not have constant effects across units. }
+where $\delta_t$ is an unknown common factor with constant factor loadings across units, $c_j$ is an unknown time-invariant fixed effect, $\lambda_t$ is a $(1 \times F)$ vector of common factors, $\mu_j$ is a $(F \times 1)$ vector of unknown factor loadings, and the error terms $\epsilon_{jt}$ are unobserved idiosyncratic shocks.

 \end{assumption}